Driving Hero Academy

 corporate trainer myself.

-presents the information
+She presents the

-in such a way that you will
+information in such a way

-learn how to avoid tricky
+You really learn how to

-situations, and you retain
+and you retain it.”

 - Laurie Trimble